LivePersonInc/knowledge-center-archive/_release/July 2021/week-of-july-12th.md

 Channels: Twitter
 An issue has been repaired in the SDEs list of Social Messaging conversations, sourced from Twitter, causing them to appear as authenticated, even when a site-setting that points on showing authenticated indicator for connectors is Off.
 Brands with this site-setting off will now see the SDEs list for conversations sourced by Twitter as unauthenticated.

+## Agent Survey Report
+### Type: Enhancement [Data Transporter 4.2]

+Available to all customers?
+Y

+Channels - All channels, excluding web chat

+The Report Catalogue has been updated to include a new Agent Survey report which provides data from Agent Surveys, including details for surveys, questions, and answers, including free-text - data from this report is entirely based on data derived from the LP Messaging Interactions API.

+**Enablement**
+This report is available to all existing Data Transporter customers and can be access from the Reports catalogue (Messaging Interactions - Agent Survey Report).

+**Limitations**
+No data on unanswered questions - The report will produce data for every closed or submitted survey and every submitted answer.
+However, data for questions is bundled with answers.
+There is no marker indicating what question was not answered.
+This means that analytics produced from the report won’t take “skipped answer” into consideration.
+For example, if a question with two possible answers (Yes/No) was asked 100 times.
+The outcomes were
+(Not answered - 70), (Yes - 15), (No - 15).
+The answer ratio produced based on the report data would be: Yes - 50% ; No - 50%.

+For surveys closed or submitted without any answered question, the row is produced with empty fields relating to questions and answers.

+## Messaging - Conversation flat file - report version upgrade
+### Type: Enhancement [Data Transporter 4.2]

+Available to all customers?
+Y

+Channels: All channels, excluding web chat

+The “Messaging Interactions - Conversation flat file” report (11201) has a new version 4, featuring:
+Ability to select requested categories of data, giving an option to brands to reduce file-sizes and processing of data that is not intended for use.
+New categories of data available to be included in the report: LatestAgentSurvey, PreviouslySubmittedAgentSurveys, UniqueIntents.
+New columns added to existing Info category: deviceModel, features, firstIntentLabel, firstIntentName, ipAddress, pendingAgentSurvey, sessionId, visitorId, wasStepUp.

+**Enablement**
+To enable this, brands must login to Data Transporter and edit their existing Conversational Flat File reports and “upgrade” the version from 3 to 4.
+An upgrade button is located in the task edit form beside the version value.
+To select the data elements you require for the report, at the bottom of the task form you will find a Content To Retrieve selector - simply choose the options you would like to receive.

+**Limitations**
+Upgraded tasks to version 4 of the report cannot be downgraded.